 When the government imposed it on the prices of the commodities, the demand and supply forces get affected.
-With its implication, there would be excess demand and shortage of supply in the market.
+With its implication, there would be excess demand and a shortage of supply in the market.
 It means that buyers are demanding goods at low prices in the market.
 On the other hand, the sellers are unwilling to sell their products at low prices.
 As a result, the deadweight loss is created- an ineffective outcome.
 It is a term that shows the economic deficiency caused by an inefficient allocation of resources that disturbs the equilibrium in the market and contributes to making it efficient.

 Due to excess demand, people fail to buy drugs to the extent they buy.
 Accordingly, a situation of partial hunger may continue to exist.
 Thus, This problem is solved by rationing.
-It means each person from weaker section is allocated a fixed quota of bajra at the ceiling price. as a result, everybody gets a fair amount of commodity.
+It means each person from a weaker section is allocated a fixed quota of bajra at the ceiling price. as a result, everybody gets a fair amount of commodity.
 And, the problem of hunger and the problem of hunger is solved.

 Due to rationing, the rationed commodities are sold in the black market rather than delivering to the poor people.
 Black marketing defeats the purpose of a price ceiling.
 Whereas the price ceiling is imposed to ensure the availability of the commodity at a reasonable price to the weaker section.
-But. black marketing reduces the actual availability to this section.
-In addition, This marketing leads to the problem of scarcity and keeps the poorest the poor in a state of deprivation.
+But. black marketing reduces the actual availability of this section.
+In addition, This marketing leads to the problem of scarcity and keeps the poorest of the poor in a state of deprivation.

 If the price ceiling is implemented incorrectly, the govt must improve its distribution system.
 The govt must bring a system that ensures the supply of goods to the poorer.